harrisoncramer/harrisoncramer.me/src/markdown-pages/deploying-a-react-app-on-eks.md

 In the diagram above, you'll see that the first step is the developer pushing their Dockerfile up to Docker Hub.
 We're going to do that now.

 The `Dockerfile` is also going to be pretty bare bones.
 We're building off of the Node image (I chose an alpine base image so that the container will be very small).
+Since the alpine image doesn't come with curl, we'll install that ourselves.
 We're setting a work directory inside the container, copying over and installing our dependencies, and copying over our code, which will run on startup.
 The only thing to note here is that the `EXPOSE` keyword <a href="https://docs.docker.com/engine/reference/builder/#expose">does not actually</a> expose that port, we need to do it when we run the container.

 ```docker:title=Dockerfile
 FROM node:14-alpine